 Water Dog Lake

 Water Dog Lake is a bit of nature in Belmont’s backyard, literally.
 Even though the trail runs behind apartment buildings, there is an abundance of wildlife.
 On my most recent trek, I saw a rattlesnake and several bunnies.
-This is also mountain lion territory, and while sightings are rare mountain lions have been spotted on the trail.
+This is also mountain lion territory, and while sightings are extremely rare mountain lions have been spotted on the trail.

 There are always a lot of happy hiking dogs on the trail and some even get to take a dip in the pond (although you should watch out for mossy water that can make dogs sick!).
 This route consists of two loops, but you can easily customize the hike to make the route longer or shorter.
 Large Oak trees shade the inner loop (Water Dog Lake Loop Trail) as it follows the shoreline of Water Dog Lake in the lower canyon.
 The outer loop (Lake Loop Trail and John Brooks Trail) gets a fair bit of sun and can get quite hot in the summer months.
 While portions of the outer loop are shaded, the majority of the trail does not have shade.